ned14/outcome/doc/md/08-changelog.md

 ## Next release v1.00:
 - Issue #23 Get Outcome working on VS2017 Update 1.
 Thanks to Vinnie Falco for reporting this.
+- Issue #11 Changing state should never cause an empty state if avoidable.
+Outcomes and Expected will now not lose previous state during assignment or emplacement if the existing state's type has a nothrow move or copy constructor.
+It does this by moving the existing state onto the stack before trying to set the new state, and if that throws it restores the previous state.
+This new code path only activates if any of the types stored have throwing move constructors.

 ## 20170519 boost_peer_review4:
 - Issue #13 The opcode counting CI tests in test/constexprs was severely broken on POSIX.